hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 Next, we create a transitive closure matrix M\* from the adjacency matrix.
 We can derive this using the Floyd-Warshall algorithm.
 From M\*, we find the maximal net subset where nets are not connected to each other.
-This is found by formulating the problem as a maximal independent set problem.
+We solved this problem by formulating it as a maximal independent set problem.

 ![20240909-152221]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152221.png){: .align-center}